raphael-proust/OGL-SRD5/pages/11.spellcasting/default.md

   - You instantaneously light or snuff out a candle, a torch, or a small campfire.

-  - You instantaneously clean or soil an object no larger than 1 cubic foot.
+  - You instantaneously clean or soil an object no larger than 0.3m in any direction.

-  - You chill, warm, or flavor up to 1 cubic foot of nonliving material for 1 hour.
+  - You chill, warm, or flavor up to 30.0L of nonliving material for 1 hour.

   - You make a color, a small mark, or a symbol appear on an object or a surface for 1 hour.